Consumers should be at the heart of transforming the UK energy system to meet carbon reduction targets and achieve our

 - Improved end-to-end energy system productivity, efficiency and reduced waste.

 As part of the Smart Systems and Heat programme, supported by the Department for Business, Energy and Industrial Strategy, the Catapult has developed energy service propositions and trialled them with consumers to develop a proof of concept and the capability to enable businesses to sell energy as a service.

 The Energy Services specialism draws on experts and assets from across the Catapult, such as Consumer Insight, Digital & Data, and Systems Integration, including our:

-- Living Lab – over 100 real-world homes spread across the UK, with each property upgraded using HESG, to smart home levels that will be common by the middle of the 2020s.
+- Living Lab – 200 real-world homes spread across the UK, with each property upgraded to smart home levels that will be common by the middle of the 2020s.

 - Consumer Insight – expertise in helping innovators research, develop, design, price, and run energy service trials with consumers in the Living Lab.

 - Data Science – drawing on over four million data points per home per day, our advanced data science helps develop, design, price, and analyse energy services using machine learning algorithms.

 - Business Model Innovation – help with developing innovative commercial solutions for energy services for both today’s market arrangements, and possible long-term future markets.